fireundubh/pyro/README.md

 Incremental build _vastly_ accelerates builds by compiling only scripts that need to be compiled.

-Here's how the incremental build system works:

-1. After the first successful run, Pyro builds an index for that project containing the file paths and CRC32 hashes of those files.
-2. When generating commands for the next run, the CRC32 hashes of those files are compared with the indexed file records.
-3. Commands are not generated for matching records, reducing the work passed on to the compiler.
-4. Checksum records are updated for previously indexed scripts that have been modified and successfully compiled.
-5. New checksum records are created for new scripts that have been successfully compiled.
+The incremental build system determines which PSC files to compile by comparing the last modified timestamp on PSC files with the compilation timestamps encoded in PEX files by the Papyrus Compiler.

-In addition, Pyro will spawn multiple instances of the Papyrus Compiler in parallel to further reduce build times.
+Pyro then builds commands to be passed to the Papyrus Compiler and spawn multiple instances of the Papyrus Compiler in parallel to further reduce build times.

 #### Benchmarks